aserkash/Cosine-Similarity/README.md

-# Cosine-Similarity
+# Cosine Similarity
 The current project explores a practical use case of cosine similarity to compare documents